junsklee/cubrid-testtools/CTP/builder_tester/README.md

 # Builder-Tester System

-A concurrent build-and-test system for CUBRID.
-It builds multiple commits in parallel and runs shell tests in isolated Docker containers, returning pass/fail/error results and optional callbacks.
+A concurrent build-and-test system for CUBRID with **Kubernetes support for workload management and horizontal scaling**.
+It builds multiple commits in parallel and runs shell tests in isolated containers (Docker or Kubernetes pods), returning pass/fail/error results and optional callbacks.

 This README is a high-level overview.
 Detailed docs are in the docs/ directory: